erifyc1/OpenFlights-Graph-Algorithms/Documents/results.md

 # Our Leading Questions & Results
 - Q: How should security funding should be distributed to different airports?
 - A: We created a PageRank algorithm which can determine which airports are the most central and therefore, should have the most security funding allocated.
-  - Upon running the test we determined ATL / Atlanta Airport is the highest ranked airport in PageRank.
+  - Upon running the test on [Open Flights](https://www.kaggle.com/datasets/open-flights/flight-route-database) we determined ATL / Atlanta Airport is the highest ranked airport in PageRank.
 Therefore, the most security should be allocated here.
   - On the other hand, we identified BSS / Balsas Airport (in Balsas, Brazil) to be the lowest ranked airport in PageRank.
 This airport is the least imporant for the whole airport network.
 - Q: Can we create methods to find the shortest path between airports?
 - A: We create BFS and Dijkstra's algorithms which can give us the shortest path by number of flights needed and by "ease" of travel respectively.